EduPatch/smilingschool_api/login/LOGIN.md

 Congratulations!
 If you have saved your cookies throughout this session you should now be logged in and authenticated.

 You can check if you are authenticated or not by making a post request with no data to `https://hub.infomentor.se/authentication/authentication/isauthenticated` which returns a boolean.

+## NOTE: You cannot be logged in at 2 places at the same time.
+This will trigger a forced login-loop.